UoA-CARES/hpc-client/docs/index.md

 # HPC Scheduler

-The HPC Scheduler provides a simple way to run long-running research workloads across the CARES compute cluster.
+The HPC Scheduler provides a simple way to run long-running research workloads across the CARES compute cluster - GPU machines for Machine Learning.
 Instead of connecting directly to individual machines, users submit Docker-based jobs through a web interface or python-api, specify the required runtime and datasets, and the scheduler automatically selects an appropriate worker machine to execute the job.
 The system manages job queues, tracks resource usage, stores outputs on the shared NAS, and provides access to logs and execution status through the web portal.
 This allows researchers and students to run experiments reliably across shared hardware while ensuring fair access to cluster resources.

 ![HPC System](images/hpc-system.png)